knightazura/ghost-sdk/App-Ideas-Permissions.md

 Process to sign an App:

-- Calculate a hash for all app files, date and selected values from `config.js`
+- Calculate a hash for all app files and store it in `config.js`
-- Sign the hash with a private key and store hash and signature in `config.js`
+- Sign the values of `config.js` with a private key and store the signature in `config.js`
 - Every Ghost installation can verify the signature using a public key

 To make sure that the Ghost installation is holding the correct public key we should provide a checksum for official releases.
 This would lower the chance that the user is using a bogus distribution with a public key that would show harmful Apps as certified.